shidqiadiatma/Katalon-DemoQA/README.md

 # Katalon DemoQA Project

-This project contains automated test cases for the DemoQA form submission feature using Katalon Studio.
+This project contains automated test cases for the DemoQA form submission feature using Katalon Studio version Katalon_Studio_Windows_64-10.3.2.
 It includes positive and negative test scenarios to validate form inputs, submissions, and error handling.

 ## Prerequisites